FhenixProtocol/cofhe-docs/docs/devdocs/fherc/index.md

 # FHERC Standards Overview

-FHERC (Fully Homomorphic Encryption Request for Comments) standards define the specifications and implementations for confidential tokens and smart contracts using Fully Homomorphic Encryption (FHE) on the blockchain.
+FHERC standards define the specifications and implementations for confidential tokens and smart contracts using Fully Homomorphic Encryption (FHE) on the blockchain.
 These standards ensure interoperability, security, and consistency across different implementations of confidential assets.

 ## What are FHERC Standards?